Serap Güler: Political career

 Following the 2017 state elections, Güler was appointed State Secretary of Integration at the State Ministry for Children, Families, Refugees, and Integration, in the cabinet of Minister-President Armin Laschet.
 In the negotiations to form a fourth coalition government under Chancellor Angela Merkel following the 2017 federal elections, she was part of the working group on migration policy, led by Volker Bouffier, Joachim Herrmann and Ralf Stegner.

 Member of the German Parliament, 2021–present

 In the 2021 German federal election, Güler contested Leverkusen – Cologne IV but came second to Karl Lauterbach.
 She was elected to the Bundestag on the state list.
 She has since been serving on the Defence Committee.
 She also joined a study commission set up to investigate the entire period of German involvement in Afghanistan from 2001 to 2021 and to draw lessons for foreign and security policy in future.

 Since 2022, Güler has been serving as deputy chair – alongside Mario Voigt – of a working group in charge of drafting the CDU’s new party platform, under the leadership of Carsten Linnemann.

 In the negotiations to form a coalition government under the leadership of Minister-President of North Rhine-Westphalia Hendrik Wüst following the 2022 state elections, Güler was part of her party’s delegation.

+In the 2025 German federal election, Güler was a direct candidate in Cologne I and achieved 23.6% of the first vote narrowly coming second to Sanae Abdi who got 24.9%.

+Since April 2025, Güler has been the chairwoman of the CDU in Cologne; she is the first woman to hold that position.